-I was now a qualified Chartered Accountant with a full-time job in Bangkok, Thailand.
-My persistence and positivity paid off.
+I was now a qualified Chartered Accountant with a full-time job in Bangkok.
+My persistence and positive attitude paid off.

 I had learned from my mentor (the owner of my articleship firm, Mr. Ramanand Rustagi ) that when starting your career one should look at the learning part and not the money part.